evgenyneu/SpringAnimationCALayer/README.md

-# Animating CALayer with spring effect in iOS.
+# Animating CALayer with spring effect in iOS with Swift.

 This is a demo app for iOS written in Swift.
 It animates CALayer with a spring animation which is similar to UIView's method `animateWithDuration(_:delay:usingSpringWithDamping:...)`.